theodryden/TDTechnicalSubmission/TaskTwo/PIDVisualChartDisplay/README.md

-# For a visual chart of the simulation, visit: https://github.com/theodryden/TDTechnicalSubmissionFrontEnd
+# For a visual Golang simulation, visit: https://github.com/theodryden/TDTechnicalSubmissionFrontEnd

-# This simulation was written in Golang

 # To improve
 * I would investigate deeper into methods of tuning such as ziegler nichols method.